 How do you create the conditions for good acoustics despite a reduction of mass?
 The first drawings already show the basic idea of the Pavilion, which is to introduce architectural elements that are on the one hand the spatial transformation of sound sequences, and on the other hand develop sound reflecting and absorbing properties through their pyramid-like shape: a soundscape.

 Acoustics & Soundscaping

-The strategy to achieve soundscaping comprises three steps: Firstly, to realize the shielding effect between square and street, secondly, to shape the geometry of the Pavilion in such a way that the surface deflects noise, and thirdly, to design the surface of the Pavilion in such a way that it reflects and absorbs sound.
+The strategy to achieve soundscaping comprises three steps: Firstly, to realize the shielding effect between plaza and street, secondly, to shape the geometry of the Pavilion in such a way that the surface deflects noise, and thirdly, to design the surface of the Pavilion in such a way that it reflects and absorbs sound.

-In cooperation with the London based acoustic consultant Arup acoustic pyramids have been developed for the façade, which rise in all directions and – thanks to their special geometry – absorb and reflect the street noise to create a ‘zone of silence’.
-Beside this function the pyramids also have an effect on the vibration of the structural elements and therefore on the acoustic in the concert hall.
+In cooperation with the London based acoustic consultant Arup, acoustic pyramids have been developed for the façade, which rise in all directions and – thanks to their special geometry – absorb and reflect the street noise to create a ‘zone of silence’.
+Beside this function, the pyramids also have an effect on the vibration of the structural elements and therefore on the acoustic in the concert hall.